swiftlang/swift-evolution/proposals/NNNN-task-executor-preference.md

 ## Revisions

+- 1.2
+  - preference also has effect on default actors
+- 1.1
   - added future direction about simplifying the isolation of closures without explicit parameter passing
   - removed ability to observe current executor preference of a task